LabTranslationalArchitectomics/riboWaltz/README.md

   Another way to visualize the previous data is a metahaetmap where the intensity of the colour depends on the abundance of P-sites in a specific position (corresponding to the height of the line for the metaprofiles).
 This representation is the optimal choice in order to compare multiple samples or look at the behavior of the data if different populations of reads are considered.
 The `metaheatmap_psite` function provides a collection of metaheatmaps generated using the same set of transcripts while the reads are associated to either a variety of biological conditions or subsets of the same dataset.

   To show how it works, let's suppose we want to check how the reads of 28 nucleotdes (the most frequent in our example) behave with respect to the whole dataset.
 In principle it would be sufficient to compare the two metaprofiles displayed above, but in order to have a better view of the data we will exploit the `metaheatmap_psite` function.
-The first step is to create a list of data frames containing the data of interest:
+The first step is to create a list of data tables containing the data of interest:

-    comparison_df <- list()
+    comparison_dt <- list()
-    comparison_df[["subsample_28nt"]] <- subset(reads_psite_list[["Samp1"]], length == 28)
+    comparison_dt[["subsample_28nt"]] <- reads_psite_list[["Samp1"]][length == 28]
-    comparison_df[["whole_sample"]] <- reads_psite_list[["Samp1"]]
+    comparison_dt[["whole_sample"]] <- reads_psite_list[["Samp1"]]

-Then the list with the names of the data frames of interest can be defined.
+Then the list with the names of the data tables of interest can be defined.
 Pay attention: here we don't have any replicate, thus each element of *names_list* is a vector with just one string:

     names_list <- list("Only_28" = c("subsample_28nt"),
                        "All" = c("whole_sample"))

-At this point it is sufficient to run `metaheatmap_psite` using the data frames and the list of names previously defined.
+At this point it is sufficient to run `metaheatmap_psite` using the data tables and the list of names previously defined.

-    example_metaheatmap <- metaheatmap_psite(comparison_df, mm81cdna, sample = names_list,
+    example_metaheatmap <- metaheatmap_psite(comparison_dt, mm81cdna, sample = names_list,
-                                             utr5l = 20, cdsl = 40, utr3l = 20, log=F)
+                                             utr5l = 20, cdsl = 40, utr3l = 20, log = F)
     example_metaheatmap[["plot"]]
 ![example_metaheatmap](https://github.com/LabTranslationalArchitectomics/riboWaltz/blob/master/vignettes/example_metaheatmap.png)